linode/linode-cli/docs/general/guides/03-usage.rst

 This command currently supports completions bash and fish shells.

-Use :code:`bashcompinit` on zsh with the bash completions for support on zsh shells.
+Use ``bashcompinit`` on zsh with the bash completions for support on zsh shells.

 .. rubric:: Next Steps